Groups & Movements

 The Volunteers Dedicated to the Development of the Socially at Risk – VIDES

 The VIDES unit offered weekly coaching classes and conducted awareness programmes in the adopted village, Kulakarai.
 Under the co-ordination of Sr. Xavier Venci, Asst.
 Proessor. of Physics, visits to Old Age Home and Orphanage at Poigai and Home for the Mentally Challenged Children were organized.
 Thirty five members participated in the Zonal meet conducted at Mary Immaculate Convent, Tirupattur.
 Service was rendered in the adopted villages, Unnamalaisamuthiram and Thirumani regularly and coaching classes were conducted.
 The VIDES adopted villages namely Unnamalai Samuthiram and Thirumani to render service for the government school children.
 The VIDES members visited Ammavarpalli village and Irullar colony and the members distributed clothes and cakes.

-Objective : To serve the society and help the needy
+Objective : To serve the society, poor and the under privileged

 Citizens’ Consumer Club